prestegaard/nrf-ble-uart-low-latency-bridge/README.md

 * libuarte example for UART handling, and the nRF 52 round trip time tester (see below)

 Hardware flow control is not used for UART handling.
-The system currently uses baudrate 250000, but this could be tuned based what partner UART device supports.
-The nRF52 supports up to 1M baud.
+The system currently uses baudrate 1M (1000000).

 ## Tune to increase performance
 This setup is not battery optimized, nor fully latency optimized.
-To reduce latency further it is posible to increase the baudrate, one could also concider to include HW flow control to increase response time instead of the libuarte async timeout.
+One could concider to include HW flow control to increase response time instead of the libuarte async timeout.

 To inrease performance even slightly more, disable logging in the projects sdk_config.h
 ```